telerik/xaml-docs/knowledge-base/kb-pdfviewer-viewport-snapshot.md

 ## Description

-How to create a snapshot of the visible part (ViewPort) of a **PDF** document loaded in the **RadPdfViewer**.
+How to create a snapshot of the visible part (viewport) of a **PDF** document loaded in the **RadPdfViewer**.

 ## Solution

-The first step is to create a custom [IUILayer](https://docs.telerik.com/devtools/wpf/api/telerik.windows.documents.fixed.ui.layers.iuilayer), which will help us to obtain the ViewPort and store it in the _VisiblePagesToViewport_ dictionary.
+The first step is to create a custom [IUILayer](https://docs.telerik.com/devtools/wpf/api/telerik.windows.documents.fixed.ui.layers.iuilayer), which will help us to obtain the Viewport and store it in the _VisiblePagesToViewport_ dictionary.

 #### __[C#] Example 1: Creating the custom IUILayer__
 {{region kb-pdfviewer-viewport-snapshot-0}}